- 09 January 2021

 The last pay deal began in April 2018 and was set for three years.

-A new deal is expected to be announced at some point in 2020, to determine exactly how much of a pay increase Nurses can expect in the coming years.
+An announcement about a new pay deal for the NHS is expected imminently, which will determine how much of a pay rise Nurses can expect in the coming years.

 If I’m A Nurse Looking For More Pay, How Can I Make Extra Money?